-Section ВМР Current Status Implementation Details Measurable Goals Responsible Party Year include brochures that include upcoming training dates and locations. discussion of storm water issues during project safety meetings.
+Section ВМР Current Status Implementation Details Measurable Goals Responsible Party Year include brochures that include upcoming training dates and locations. during project safety meetings.

 5.2 MCM 2: Campus Community Involvement and Participation

 The goal of this MCM is to foster active support for the SWMP and provide direction as to its implementation.
 Participation by the students, parents, faculty, and staff will assist in developing a SWMP which reflects community goals and priorities and thus has the highest potential for success.